VaishnaviSMokashi/Python-Assignments/README.md

 3] Assignment_3 includes :  Functions & Modules in Python.
 Task 1: Calculate Factorial Using a Function
 Task 2: Using the Math Module for Calculations

+4] Assignment_4 includes : Files, Exceptions, and Errors in Python.
+Task 1: Read a File and Handle Errors
+Task 2: Write and Append Data to a File